sillycowvalley/Hopper/Source/Languages/TiggerC/ReadMe.md

 | 14               | `=`               | Assignment                            | Right to left    |
 | 15               | `,`               | Comma (sequence operator)             | Left to right    |

-This table helps clarify the order in which operations are performed in Tiny6502, ensuring that expressions are evaluated as intended.
+This table helps clarify the order in which operations are performed in TiggerC, ensuring that expressions are evaluated as intended.

 ## Bugs and Tasks